 (i) technical drawings, particularly with axes and dimensions;

-(ii) explanatory text or legends.
+(ii) explanatory text or legends in the representation.

-Section 403: Disclaimer
+Section 403: Disclaimers and Matter That Does Not Form Part of the Industrial Design or the Product in Relation to Which the Industrial Design is to be Used

-Matter which is shown in a reproduction but for which protection is not sought may be indicated
+(a) Matter which is shown in a reproduction but for which protection is not sought may be indicated

 (i) in the description referred to in Rule 7(5)(a) and/or

-(ii) by means of dotted or broken lines.
+(ii) by means of dotted or broken lines or coloring.

+(b) Notwithstanding Section 402(a), matter that does not form part of the industrial design or the product in relation to which the industrial design is to be used may be shown in a reproduction if it is indicated in accordance with paragraph (a).

 […]

-Section 405: Numbering of Reproductions
+Section 405: Numbering of Reproductions and Legends

 (a) The numbering stipulated for multiple international applications shall appear in the margin of each photograph or other graphic representation.
 When the same industrial design is represented from different angles, the numbering shall consist of two separate figures separated by a dot (e.g., 1.1, 1.2, 1.3, etc. for the first design, 2.1, 2.2, 2.3, etc. for the second design, and so on).